PicturElements/lib/README.md

 * [19.1](https://github.com/airbnb/javascript#whitespace--spaces) - Use soft tabs (space character) set to 2 spaces

   Mostly irrelevant in the grand scheme of things, but tabs offer greater flexibility than spaces in most cases, and may provide benefits to accessibility.
 Spaces are not used for alignment for similar reasons.
-4-space tabs are used to easily make it clear when indentation is getting excessive and refactoring is needed.
+4-space tabs are used to highlight code complexity.

 * [19.8](https://github.com/airbnb/javascript#whitespace--padded-blocks) - Do not pad your blocks with blank lines

   Vertical spacing is used within block bodies to display grouping and separation of concerns.
+Still, padding outside the block bodies is discouraged, as per this rule.

 * [20.2](https://github.com/airbnb/javascript#commas--dangling) - Additional trailing comma